ryanwang520/api-docs/source/includes/_integrations.md

 Implementation Steps:

-1. Ensure the Basic Standard Integration is complete, then subscribe to the [Proposal Exported in App associated with i360](#proposal-exported-in-app-associated-with-i360) Webhook on the User Site.
+1. Ensure the Basic Standard Integration is complete, then subscribe to the [Proposal Exported in App](#proposal-exported-in-app) Webhook on the User Site.
 2. When a user selects "No" in the App, ArcSite pushes relevant Payload information to the registered Webhook URL.
 3. Extract the Drawing ID and Appointment ID from the Payload.
 4. Use the Drawing ID to obtain all Line Item information from the Drawing through the [Drawing Line Items API](#get-line-items).